aarong/feedme-spec/README.md

 - The required structure of action arguments.

-- The structure of returned action data.
+- The structure of resulting action data.

 ### Feeds